Life imprisonment for police who tortured suspect to death

 The sentence was handed down to former Pol Col Thitisan Utthanaphon, 39, who was chief of Nakhon Sawan police station at the time, and five of his subordinates.
 Thitisan was also known by the nickname "Jo Ferrari" because of his collection of luxury cars.

-From Aug 4-6, 2021, they detained drug suspect Jeerapong Thanapat, 24, for questioning at Nakhon Sawan station.
+From Aug 4-6, 2021, the six held drug suspect Jeerapong Thanapat, 24, for questioning at Nakhon Sawan station.

-The suspect's head was covered with plastic bags during questioning and he died as a consequence.
+The suspect's head was covered with plastic bags during questioning and he died.
 A video clip of the questioning was leaked, even though surveillance cameras at the scene were removed afterwards.

 The defendants were arraigned on charges of malfeasance, coercion and lethal torture.